MarketSquare/robotframework-robocop/docs/including_rules.rst

 Ignore rule from source code
 ----------------------------

 Rules can be also disabled directly from Robot Framework code.
-It is similar to how # noqa comment works for most linters.
+It is similar to how ``# noqa`` comment works for most linters.
 It is possible to disable rule for particular line or lines::

     Some Keyword  # robocop: disable:rule1,rule2

-In this example no messages will be printed for this line for rules named ``rule1``, ``rule2``.
+In this example no message will be printed for this line for rules named ``rule1``, ``rule2``.

 You can disable all rules with::